artefactual/archivematica/README.md

   the Format Policy Registry (FPR) server that displays and updates FPR rules and commands

-For more projects in the Archivematica ecosystem, see the [getting started] page.
+For more projects in the Archivematica ecosystem, see the list on the [dependencies] page of the [Contributors Portal].

 [Architectural Decisions Record]: https://adr.archivematica.org/
 [Archivematica API documentation]: https://archivematica.org/docs/latest/dev-manual/api/api-reference-archivematica/#api-reference-archivematica